joel-wright/openstack-notes/swift-service/design.md

 ### Operation Results

-Each operation provided by the service API returns a dictionary as a result, either as via an iterator in the case that the operation may perform multiple operations, or directly in the case of single operation calls.
+Each operation provided by the service API either raises a ```SwiftError``` if the operation failed completely, or returns one of the following:

+* A dictionary detailing the results of the operation.
+* An iterator that produces result dictionaries (for calls that perform multiple sub-operations).

+A result dictionary can indicate both success and failure (detailed in the ```success``` key), and will either contain the successful result, or an ```error``` key detailing the error encountered.

 An example result dictionary is given below:

 ```python
 result = {